NHM-London-Bioinformatics/pipelines-sop/README.md

 ```
 conda create -n nextflow -c bioconda nextflow
 ```
-Note that if you intend to use `eager` for Ancient DNA analysis, this requires a slightly older version of nextflow, so you should instead run
+Note that if you intend to use eager for Ancient DNA analysis, this requires a slightly older version of nextflow, so you should instead run:
 ```
 conda create -n nextflow -c bioconda nextflow=22.10.6
 ```